Hendrix-CS/csci235/projects/Sonar.md

    1. How are they measured?
    2. How do they conform with our intuitions?
 4. How did you employ your metrics to iteratively create your best obstacle-avoiding robot?
-5. Is your best obstacle-avoiding robot intelligent?
+5. Is your best obstacle-avoiding robot *intelligent*?
 Why or why not?

 Record a video of your robot driving around and avoiding obstacles.
 Include several different shots of the robot that highlight its behavior in different situations.

 ------------------------------------------------------------------------